Shop RNIB Donate now

 How are the symptoms of FECD treated?

 If FECD isn’t affecting your sight or is only causing mild symptoms, then you won’t need any treatment.
 Instead, your eyes may be routinely examined to monitor how the condition progresses over time.
-If your vision is affected mainly in the mornings, clearing through the day, then your ophthalmologist may recommend using sodium chloride drops or ointments which can help to remove excess fluid from your swollen cornea.
+If your vision is affected mainly in the mornings, clearing through the day, then your ophthalmologist may recommend using sodium chloride drops or ointments which might help to remove excess fluid in some cases.
+Sodium chloride may not help every patient with a swollen cornea.

 If you experience light sensitivity due to FECD, you can limit the amount of light entering your eyes by using tinted glasses.
 The level of tint is largely a matter of personal choice as well as a balance between being dark enough to help with glare while still allowing enough light to make the most of your vision.
 Some people may find light-activated sunglasses or photochromic lenses helpful.
 These lenses turn darker in brighter sunlight, reducing light sensitivity.
 Polarised lenses may also help as they minimise glare reflected from flat surfaces such as water.
 Your optometrist will be able to offer more advice about this.

 If you’re driving, it’s important that you have a discussion with your optometrist about the level of tint in your glasses that is suitable for you to use and meets the Driver and Vehicle Licensing Authority (DVLA) regulations as well.
-If glare is an issue while driving at night, your optometrist will be able to advice whether using clear lenses with an anti-reflection coating can be helpful for you.
-Some people find such lenses to be effective in reducing glare when driving during the night.
+If glare is an issue while driving at night, your optometrist will be able to advise whether using clear prescription lenses with an anti-reflection coating can be helpful for you.
 More information about coping with light sensitivity and glare can be found in our ‘Light sensitivity (photophobia)’ factsheet.

 If corneal blisters (bullous keratopathy) develop, then you may be prescribed medicines to help with the pain or discomfort they cause.
 You may also need to wear soft therapeutic contact lenses day and night.
 These act as bandages that relieve pain by protecting exposed nerve endings on the surface of your cornea and encouraging the burst blisters to heal.